hungdaqq/Temperature-Wireless-Sensor-Network/OTA/README.md

 1. Replace `painlessmesh_ESP8266/src` with the `.cpp` file `ota.cpp`, then upload the code to the NodeMCU.
 2. Connect the parts in line with the following hardware schemas:
 ![Schema1](https://github.com/hungdaqq/Temperature-Wireless-Sensor-Network/blob/main/OTA/microsd.png)
 3. Build a File system image, result in a `spinff.bin`.
 You have to rename the file according to the device and role.
 For example: `firmware_ESP8266_apnode.bin`.
-Move this file to a microSD card.
+Copy this file to a microSD card.
-4. Insert the SD card to the module.
+4. Insert the microSD card to the module.